We’ve said it before: email marketing is a critical component of any overall digital marketing strategy.

 For every $1 you spend on email marketing, you can expect an average return of $42.

 Check out these 48 statistics that show the value of email marketing for your small business.

 Strategies for how to collect email addresses without a website

 But what if you don’t have a website?
 How do you collect email addresses?

-First, you can use DailyStory to not only host a landing page with a web form to physically collect email addresses, but also to then develop campaigns to message those email addresses.
+First, you can use a marketing automation platform like DailyStory to host a landing page with a web form to collect email addresses, but to also develop campaigns to message those email addresses.

 The following are six ways you can feed email addresses into your database to then market to later on.

 Facebook features a multitude of different ad campaign types, depending on your goal with any given ad campaign.

 As far as capturing leads, Facebook offers lead generation ads, where email addresses can be captured within a form hosted on Facebook itself.
 You also can use a Facebook ad to drive traffic to a landing page (if you have one) with a web form to capture those email addresses.